Tribunal provides reminder to employers on how unfair dismissal claims are assessed

 7 November 2024

 No two words in the English language strike fear into HR workers everywhere more than “unfair dismissal”.
-The question of whether a particular reason is sufficient to constitute a dismissal is alone enough to induce headaches, even before considering the steps required to ensure a fair process takes place.
+The question of whether a particular reason is sufficient to constitute a fair reason under s.98(1) of the Employment Rights Act 1996 – as explained further below – is alone enough to induce headaches, even before considering the steps required to ensure a fair process takes place.

 That’s why employment tribunal rulings such as the recent one of Jones v Vale Curtains and Blinds are so useful in clearly outlining the legal test for unfair dismissal and providing guidance on how employers can lessen the risk of such claims.